Franz Müller: Death

 The public hanging of Müller took place outside Newgate Prison in London on 14 November amid scenes of drunkenness and disorderly conduct by 50,000 spectators.
 Although this was one of the last public executions in England, they did not end until the passage of the Capital Punishment Amendment Act 1868.

 Despite consistently claiming innocence at his trial and while awaiting sentence, Müller reportedly confessed to the crime immediately before being hanged.
 Dr Louis Cappel, the German-speaking Lutheran pastor appointed to attend the prisoner, claimed afterwards that Müller's last words (in German) were "Ich habe es getan" ("I did it") in response to the question, was he responsible for the death of Briggs.
+Newgate produced a death mask of him, now in the Crime Museum and exhibited to the public at the Museum of London in 2015–2016.

 Legacy

 Briggs had been murdered in a closed compartment that had no corridor, so after the train started there was no way to leave until the next station.
 Public reaction resulted in the establishment of the communication cord on trains that allowed passengers to contact members of the railway crew, required by the Regulation of Railways Act 1868.
 It also led to the creation of railway carriages with side corridors, which allowed passengers to move from their compartments while the train was in motion.
 Old compartment stock was modified by some companies to include circular peep-holes in the partitions—"Müller's Lights".
-In 2021, the case was the subject of Episode 1 of Railway Murders.
 A low-crowned hat, like a cut down top hat, for a while became known as a Muller from Müller's attempt to alter the hat of his victim.

+The case was the subject of a 2013 BBC documentary, Murder On The Victorian Railway, and of Episode 1 of Railway Murders, first broadcast on the Yesterday channel in 2021.